cadesalaberry/BezierCurvesAndStringProximityMeter/README.md

 Ensure your code works and produces appropriate curves for different control points.
 What difference does choice of *t* make in the output image?

+> It looks like t manages what "percentage" of the curve you want to render better. either the beginning or the end.

 (b) **5** Specify a single control point at (0.5, 1.0) (ie quadratic), and vary *t*.
 Plot the maximum recursive depth you need to descend (in any branch) to ensure a complete curve without visual gaps.
 What do you observe?